 - Slightly lengthen the stitch

-However, the machine operator (that would be you) is just as crucial.
+However, the machine operator (that would be you) is just as important.
 Don’t forget to:

 - Go slowly and carefully

 - Let the machine do the majority of the work – don’t aggressively push or pull the fabric

 - Practice on layers of scraps first to confirm stitch settings are correct for the situation

 That hefty flat felled seam along the side of your jeans is the king of thick layers!
 The key is to keep the foot parallel to the bed of the machine as the foot is lowered.
 When the needle penetrates the fabric, it enters at a 90° angle to the foot.
 If the foot is parallel to the bed of the machine, the needle enters the fabric straight down.
 If the foot is at an angle, tipping forward or backward, the needle enters at an angle, which can cause the needle to break or skip stitches.
 We have two favorite solutions: the Janome Little Black Button and a Hump Jumper.